Organization of Russian Young Pathfinders (Scouts-in-Exile): DP-Scouts and the founding of ORYuR

 After World War II Russian Scout and Guide troops were founded in Displaced Persons camps in i.e. in Austria and West Germany.
 In Monchehof Displaced Persons Camp the Russian Scouts provided postal delivery and issued Scout stamps.

 So from November 14 to November 15, 1945, a Conference of Russian DP-Scout leaders took place in Munich and the Organization of Russian Young Pathfinders (ORYuR) was founded.

 Among the founders were Boris Borisovitsch Martino.

-Oleg Pantyukhov was appointed to the Chief Scout of the Organization of Russian Young Pathfinders and so he was at this time the Chief Scout of both Russian Scouts-in-exile associations.
-He tried to unite the associations, but it failed and so he resigned as Chief Scout from ORYuR in 1957.
+Oleg Pantyukhov was appointed to the Chief Scout of the Organization of Russian Young Pathfinders, and so he was at this time the Chief Scout of both Russian Scouts-in-exile associations.
+He tried to unite the associations, but it failed, and so he resigned as Chief Scout from ORYuR in 1957.
 As neither organization was created ex nihilo, they may both be considered legitimate successors to the Русский Скаут heritage.

 ORYuR became a member of the Displaced Persons Scout Division from 1947 to 1950.

 ORYuR today

 There are groups of this Scout association in Germany, Argentina, the United States and other countries in Europe, the Americas and Australia.

-In Germany the name "Russische St. Georgs-Pfadfinder" (Russian St. George's Scouts) is sometimes used.
+In Germany, the name "Russische St. Georgs-Pfadfinder" (Russian St. George's Scouts) is sometimes used.

+In the United States, it is known as "St. George's Pathfinders of America."